MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/how-to-configure-managed-identities.md

 ## Dissociate user assigned managed identities for existing servers

-It's supported to dissociate user assigned managed identities currently associated to an instance of Azure Database for PostgreSQL flexible server.
+The service supports dissociating user assigned managed identities which are associated to an instance of Azure Database for PostgreSQL flexible server.

-However, the following list shows some exceptional cases in which dissociation isn't supported:

-- If you're trying to dissociate the only remaining user assigned managed identity of the instance.
-- If the user assigned managed identity you're trying to dissociate is designated as the identity that should be used to access the encryption keys.
-This is only applicable to servers that were deployed with [data encryption using customer managed keys](concepts-data-encryption.md).
+An exception to that rule is any of the user assigned managed identities that are designated as the ones that should be used to access the encryption keys.
+This case is only possible on servers that were deployed with [data encryption using customer managed keys](concepts-data-encryption.md).

 ## [Portal](#tab/portal-dissociate)